couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 ### toggleIsComplete method

 The toggleIsComplete method is used to update a task.
 This is done by retrieving the document from the database using the collection.getDocument method and then updating the document with the new value for the isComplete property.
+A check is added so that only the owner of the task can update the task.

 ```kotlin
 override suspend fun toggleIsComplete(task: Item) {